Pension Age Winter Heating Payment

 You can get Pension Age Winter Heating Payment if:

+The qualifying week is the third full week of September.
 You need to have reached State Pension age during or before the qualifying week.
-The qualifying week is the third week of September.

 When you will not be eligible

-You will not be eligible for Pension Age Winter Heating Payment if:
+You will not be able to get Pension Age Winter Heating Payment if:

 • you were in prison for the whole of the qualifying week

-• you have been living in a care home for more than 13 weeks.
+• you have been living in a care home for the qualifying week, at least 12 weeks prior and get certain benefits

 How much is Pension Age Winter Heating Payment

-The amount of Pension Age Winter Heating Payment you get will depend on whether you live alone or with a partner.
+The amount of Pension Age Winter Heating Payment you get will depend on your age, the age of anyone else eligible that you live with and both of your circumstances.
+For example, if either of you get certain benefits.

 How to apply

-You should get a letter from the DWP telling you that you’ll get a payment.
-They’ll also tell you which bank account the payment will be paid into.
+You should get a letter from Social Security Scotland telling you that you’ll get a payment.

 When is Pension Age Winter Heating Payment paid

-If you’re eligible for Pension Age Winter Heating Payment, you’ll be paid automatically.
-You should get a letter from the DWP in October or November.
+If you’re eligible for Pension Age Winter Heating Payment, you’ll usually be paid automatically.
+You should get a letter from Social Security Scotland in November.

 Most payments are made in November or December.